-Moderate income nousing is defined in the U.a.
-Code as:
+Moderate income housing is defined in the Utah Code as:

-Housing occupied or received for occupancy by house lolds with a gross house lolds income equal of reless than 10% of the madian gross income for households of the same size in the county in which the city is located.
+Housing occupied or reserved for occupancy by households with a gross household income equal to or less than 80% of the median gross income for households of the same size in the county in which the city is located.

-According to this definition, any dwelling occupied by an individual or family with income equal to or less than 80% of the median income of the county would qualify as moderate income housing, regardless of the circumstances under which the dwelling is occupied.
-For instance, it could be that the house was inherited and though valued at something far more than a family of moderate income could afford to purchase; it is nevertheless, occupied by a family whose income is below 80% of the regional median.
+According to this definition, any dwelling occupied by an individual or family with income equal to or less than 80% of the median income of the county would qualify as moderate-income housing, regardless of the circumstances under which the dwelling is occupied.
+For instance, it could be that the house was inherited and though valued at something far more than a family of moderate income could afford to purchase; it is, nevertheless, occupied by a family whose income is below 80% of the regional median.
 That house, therefore, is a moderate-income house by definition.
 The same could be said for homes that have been in the same ownership for a long time and for which the mortgage was established prior to many years of inflation and rising housing costs.
 The occupants might be able to afford what, if mortgaged today, would be far out of their financial reach.